Last updated on June 11th, 2023

 To get to those places you need to have a car.
 Without one, it will be a true challenge.
 Since these villages are small, the nearest grocery store and all attractions are located in the nearby larger city.
 It may be problematic to go there every time by bus.

 Prices for villas in Montenegro start from 240 euros/night.
 But usually, they are big and can accommodate a few families together.
 Each villa usually has several bedrooms, its own garage, and a parking spot along with a swimming pool.

 Prices for Villas and Apartments in Montenegro

 First of all, allow me to tell you that there are three different types of Montenegro apartments for rent.
 There are sobas (or flats,) studios and apartments (or suits.)
-I know, in English apartment and flat are synonyms but in Montenegro (as well as in Ukraine or Russia for instance) they mean two different things.
+I know, in English apartment and flat are synonyms but in Montenegro (as well as in Ukraine for instance) they mean two different things.

 Soba (a flat) – a very basic and simple type of accommodation.
 It is basically a room with a bed, a hall and a closet, usually equipped with a small shower.
 The toilet is often shared with other sobas.
 There is no dining area here and full kitchen (if any at all.)
 Only minimal availability of furniture is guaranteed such as bedside table, mirror, chair, table, table lamp, and waste bin.